 Putting power in the hands of our clients

-Unlike proprietary website building platforms which charge monthly fees and limit the customisation and functionality of your website, the free and open-source nature of WordPress means that you have complete freedom and control over it.
+Unlike proprietary website building platforms which limit the customisation and functionality of your website, the free and open-source nature of WordPress means that you have complete freedom and control over it.

 “WordPress is better for the end user than many of the others… An issue with the hosted ones — for me, anyway — is that you don’t have control.”